CodeWringer/ambersteel/documents/en/independent-organizations/mechanites.md

 New members are accepted only after a long period of careful observation and trust building.
 They are dubbed **apprentices**, regardless of their prior accomplishments or skill-level.
 Any apprentice must prove themselves by furthering the works of the Mechanites.
 Also, one does not approach the Mechanites to join, they approach and initiate relations with entry-level contracts.
 The manufacture of needed components and parts or the acquisition of research data are some such tasks.

 ## Beliefs, Morals, Ethics
+Deeply rooted in their society is the belief that there is a soul in every steam-powered machine.
+It must be tended to and taught manners, like a child.

 Every Mechanite is taught to believe in the soul in the machine.
 Every steam-powered device, gadget and greater machine contains a soul.
 It is born from the first firing and it will die with the last ember.

 Fledgling machines must be taught manners and purpose.
 Teaching methods often involve tools and tinkering to reach the desired performance.
 A stern talking to is also a common practice, though its effectiveness is so far unproven.